Master of Science (MSc) in Public Health

 - A study track: full-time or part-time

-- The core course and a set of advanced course components
+- A set of advanced course components (25 ECTS credits in total)

 - A thesis topic